 The Tombstone Territories RV Resort — just two miles from the ghost town of Fairbank — offers giant sites for RVs of all sizes.
 All sites are pull-through and keep spending to a minimum–$33 for a single night with discounts for Good Sam, Military, and AARP members.
 There are tons of amenities onsite too, like an indoor swimming pool, a nearby river, disc golf, a dog park, and billiards in the clubroom.

 Different from other ghost towns in Arizona, Seneca Lake isn’t a story of boom-and-bust, but instead of default and destruction.
-Seneca Lake was designed and intended to be a resort town, equipped with a 90-room motel, golf course, and riding stables.
+Seneca Lake’s designers intended it to be a resort town, equipped with a 90-room motel, golf course, and riding stables.
 Unfortunately, after building a trading post, restaurant, bar, and gas station, the borrowers defaulted on their loan and now all that remains of Seneca Lake is abandoned buildings and the promise of what could have been.

 Camp Nearby: Timber Camp Recreation Area and Group Campground

 This campground, managed by the Tonto National Forest, offers a spacious group site that can also be used as 13 individual first-come-first-serve campsites when a group doesn’t have a reservation.
 Visitors heading to Seneca Lake from the national forest will be just under 20 minutes from the ghost town.
-The site is filled with ponderosa and pinyon pine, offering shade and respite after a long day in the Arizona sun.
+Ponderosa and pinyon pine offer shade and respite after a long day in the Arizona sun.